dsdanielpark/Gemini-API/README.md

 <br>

 ### # 01.
 Initialization
 Please explicitly declare `cookies` in dict format.
-You can also enter the path to the file containing the cookie with `cookie_fp`.
+You can also enter the path to the file containing the cookie with `cookie_fp`(*.json, *.txt supported).
 Check this [sample cookie file](https://github.com/dsdanielpark/Gemini-API/blob/main/cookies.txt).